-Notice is hereby given that the 2013 Annual Meeting of Stockholders of Intuitive Surgical, Inc. will be held at Marriott Santa Clara, 2700 Mission College Boulevard, Santa Clara, California 95054 on Thursday, April 25, 2013, at 3:00 p.m., Pacific Daylight Time, for the following purposes:
+Notice is hereby given that the 2015 Annual Meeting of Stockholders (the "Annual Meeting") of Intuitive Surgical, Inc. (the "Company") will be held at 1020 Kifer Road, Sunnyvale, California 94086 on Thursday, April 23, 2015, at 3:00 p.m., Pacific Daylight Time, for the following purposes:

-- to elect three members to the Board of Directors (the "Board") to serve until the 2014 Annual Meeting of Stockholders (Proposal No. 1); - to approve an amendment and restatement of Intuitive Surgical's 2010 Incentive Award Plan (Proposal No. 2); - · to consider an advisory vote on the approval of the compensation of our named executive officers (Proposal No. 3); - to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013 (Proposal No. 4); and - · to transact any other business which is properly brought before the Annual Meeting or adjournments or postponements thereof.
+- to elect eight members to the Board of Directors (the "Board") to serve until the 2016 Annual Meeting of Stockholders (Proposal No. 1); - to consider an advisory vote on the approval of the compensation of our named executive officers ("NEOs") (Proposal No. 2); - to ratify the appointment of PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015 (Proposal No. 3); - to approve the amendment and restatement of the 2010 Incentive Award Plan (Proposal No. 4); and - · to transact any other business which is properly brought before the Annual Meeting or adjournments or postponements thereof.

-Only stockholders of record at the close of business on February 25, 2013 are entitled to notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.
+Only stockholders of record at the close of business on February 25, 2015, are entitled to notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.

 We are pleased to continue to take advantage of the Securities and Exchange Commission (the "SEC") rules that allow us to furnish our proxy materials to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
-Accordingly, most of our stockholders will receive a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of this Proxy Statement and our 2012 Annual Report.
-The Notices are being mailed to stockholders starting on or about March 13, 2013.
+Accordingly, most of our stockholders will receive a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of this Proxy Statement and our 2014 Annual Report.
+The Notices are being mailed to stockholders starting on or about March 11, 2015.
 We believe that this process allows us to provide our stockholders with the information they need in a more timely manner, while reducing the environmental impact and the costs incurred by us in printing and mailing the proxy materials.
 The Notice contains instructions on how to access those documents over the Internet.
-The Notice also contains instructions on how to request a copy of our proxy materials, including the attached Proxy Statement, our 2012 Annual Report and a form of proxy card or voting instruction card, electronically by email.
+The Notice also contains instructions on how to request a copy of our proxy materials, including the attached Proxy Statement, our 2014 Annual Report and a form of proxy card or voting instruction card, electronically by email.